truonglybach/UCI_Data_Analytics/hw_12/Instructions/README.md

 ### Bonuses

-* Use a different dataset!
-The requirements above still hold, but make it your own.
+* <b>Use a different dataset!
+The requirements above still hold, but make it your own.</b>
 * Use a bootstrap theme to customize your website.
 You may use a tool like [Bootswatch](https://bootswatch.com/).
 Make it look snazzy, give it some attitude.
 If using this, be sure you also meet all of the requirements listed above.
 * Add extra visualizations!
 The more comparisons the better, right?
 * Use meaningful glyphicons next to links in the header.